Noise Levels in Gresham-Kelly Creek, Gresham, OR | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,370 Gresham-Kelly Creek residents, or 36.6%, live above that level.
 By land area, 37.6% of Gresham-Kelly Creek is above 55 dBA.

 Average noise levels for Gresham-Kelly Creek residents, grouped by direction from the center of Gresham-Kelly Creek.
-Western Gresham-Kelly Creek carries the highest population-weighted average; Northern Gresham-Kelly Creek carries the lowest.
-Just 17% of residents in Northern Gresham-Kelly Creek live in blocks above the EPA's 55 dBA threshold, about half the share in Western Gresham-Kelly Creek.
+The highest population-weighted average is in northwestern Gresham-Kelly Creek; the lowest is in southeastern Gresham-Kelly Creek, where just 22% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Quiet office to normal conversation